pixelpicosean/voltar/README.md

 Textures should **ALWAYS** go into `assets/image/*` and uses the texture packer to generated atlas exported to `media` folder.
 Otherwise it won't work.

+Single images that will be copied into `media` folder should be put in the `assets/image/standalone` folder, so they will be copied automatically (even after you modified).

 ### Steps

 Make sure you've installed dependencies of the importer.
 In case you're not: